nishalsach/readlas2pcd/README.md

 # readlas2pcd
 Read .las file and convert it to .pcd file for use with Point Cloud Library PCL.
 Also allows for downsampling of the point cloud.
-Forked from [svensMPG](https://github.com/svensMPG/readlas2pcd) on Github and modified
+Forked from [svensMPG](https://github.com/svensMPG/readlas2pcd) on Github and modified to work for me.

 ## Requirements